sumant-yadav/CODTECH-TASK2/README.md

 ### PROJECT: WEATHER FORECAST APP

 ### Objective
-**•This project aims to develop a functional weather forecast application using fundamental web development technologies:**
+**• This project aims to develop a functional weather forecast application using fundamental web development technologies:**

-**•Provide User-Friendly Weather Information: The core objective is to present current and future weather conditions in a clear and accessible way for users.**
+**• Provide User-Friendly Weather Information: The core objective is to present current and future weather conditions in a clear and accessible way for users.**

-**•Learn Web Development Fundamentals: By building this app, you'll gain practical experience with:**
+**• Learn Web Development Fundamentals: By building this app, you'll gain practical experience with:**